 John Fenton didn’t just use his Millersburg Glass business JUST to buy himself nice things (although you will learn about how Fenton’s return to town with a fancy car started the demise of his business), he also gave all churches (and investors 😉 ) in town an Ohio Star punchbowl.
 Similar to the punchbowl pictured below, at the time these cost $4.50.
 Residents of Millersburg were also given a toothpick holder.

-Stops along the Amish Country Byway
+The Amish Country Byway

 Millersburg, Ohio is located at the intersection of State Routes 83 and 39 and US Route 62.
 In Holmes County, all of these roads are designated as the Amish Country Byway.
-This scenic route winds through 164 miles of roadway in Holmes County, Ohio; but most of the sites of John Fenton’s story reside within a few blocks of the town square.
+This scenic route winds through 164 miles of roadway in Holmes County, Ohio; but most of John Fenton’s story sites reside within a few blocks of the town square.
 Along with visiting the Museum, if you’re looking to experience Millersburg Glass through the Amish Country Byway, I recommend:

 The Holmes County Courthouse